U.S. Court of Appeals Hears Challenge to J&J’s Bankruptcy PlanLegislation & Litigation

 “J&J is using this bankruptcy as a tactic to force an agreement – an attempt to remove the jury trial,” said attorney Jonathan Ruckdeschel of Ruckdeschel Law Firm LLC, who was present at the hearing.

-Personal injury attorneys across the country believe the bankruptcy filing was done in bad faith, denying those harmed from being fairly compensated.
+Personal injury attorneys across the country believe the bankruptcy filing was done in bad faith, denying those harmed from being fairly compensated for mesothelioma.

 J&J attorneys have previously said the $2 billion set aside by LTL Management for a trust was just a starting point, and the amount was negotiable.
 Katyl, representing J&J at the hearing, said the trust fund could be worth as much as $60 billion.